unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 Copies of the announcement are posted on the 1st floor and communicated via email to all graduate students and department faculty members.

+Course instructor and your project/thesis advisor will assess your presentation.

 ### Computing Artifacts (20%)
-The **GitHub** org  associated with this course, <https://github.com/master-projects-theses> hosts the remote repositories of the project/thesis computing artifacts you develop and manage using GitHub platform tools (e.g., Kanban project board, issue tracker) and **git feature branch workflow**.
+The **GitHub** org  associated with this course, <https://github.com/master-projects-theses> hosts the remote repositories of the project/thesis computing artifacts you develop and manage using the **GitHub Project Board** and **git feature branch workflow**.

 Your project/thesis advisor will evaluate this component of your project.

 ### Project Paper or Thesis Manuscript (30%)
 *Master's Project*: Your project advisor will evaluate your project paper.